willBoyd8/BattleDroid/docs/C3-PO.md

 - The Delivery Drone would wait until it could pick up a Landscaper from it's right.
 It would pick up this landscaper and then place it on the wall.
 - It did this by moving in and out of the wall in a method that was fairly inefficient.

+#### Ongoing Problems
+- By this time, the rush meta had started to become evident in a lot of the stronger teams.
+This bot did not hold up well to those strategies
+- The bot didn't wall earlier enough to beat some teams
+- This bot had numerous bugs